-Working in this field since 2006, Dr. Mei-Dan has established a Platelet Rich Plasma (PRP) clinical and research lab on three continents, using this modality both as a conservative treatment measure and adjuvant to many of his surgical techniques.
+Working in this field since 2006, Dr. Mei-Dan has established a platelet rich plasma (PRP) clinical and research lab on three continents, using this modality both as a conservative treatment measure and adjuvant to many of his surgical techniques.

-As a Red-Bull athlete for over a decade, he has executed many global, media-covered stunts.
+As a prior Red-Bull athlete, he has executed many global, media-covered stunts.
 This personal interest has fostered a unique research track focusing on orthopedic, mental, and hormonal dimensions characterized in extreme sports athletes.
-In June, 2014, Dr. Mei-Dan organized the Inaugural International ‘Adventure Sports Medicine Congress,’ under the ‘University of Colorado/CU Sports Medicine’ umbrella, and brought together health care providers from 5 continents (13 countries) to Boulder.
+In June, 2014, Dr. Mei-Dan organized the Inaugural International Adventure Sports Medicine Congress, under the University of Colorado/CU Sports Medicine umbrella, and brought together health care providers from 5 continents and 13 countries to Boulder.
 The meeting highlighted and discussed the prevention, epidemiology, treatment and rehabilitation of adventure and extreme sports injuries generating national and global medical and popular media interest.
 This meeting has continued to grow over the years, establishing the University of Colorado as the international center for Extreme Sports Medicine.